-Sónia Alves is a post-doc research fellow at the Institute of Social Sciences of the University of Lisbon and a visiting researcher at the Danish Building Research Institute of Aalborg University in Denmark.
+Sónia Alves is a post-doc research fellow at the Institute of Social Sciences of the University of Lisbon and a Marie Sklodowska-Curie Postdoctoral Research Fellow at the Cambridge Centre for Housing and Planning Research, Department of Land Economy, University of Cambridge.
+She is also a Visiting Researcher at the Aalborg University.
 Her first degree is in Geography from the University of Porto (1997).
 She holds an MPhil in Urban Planning (2002, Faculty of Engineering), and a PhD in Sociology from the University of Lisbon (2011, ISCTE).
-After being awarded with an individual grant by the Portuguese Foundation for Science and Technology, in September 2012 she returned to academia and in the context of a post- doctoral research project, she has researched extensively on comparative welfare state regimes and the differential impact of urban and housing policies upon social groups and areas within cities.
+After being awarded with an individual grant by the Portuguese Foundation for Science and Technology, in September 2012 she returned to academia and in the context of a post-doctoral research project, she has researched extensively on comparative welfare state regimes and the differential impact of urban and housing policies upon social groups and areas within cities.

 - Alves, S (2015).
 Welfare State Changes and Outcomes: the Cases of Portugal and Denmark from a Comparative Perspective.
 Social Policy & Administration, 49(1), 1-23.